PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

     - `PanHandler <https://github.com/PaloAltoNetworks/panhandler/>`_
     - `SkilletBuilder <https://github.com/PaloAltoNetworks/SkilletBuilder/>`_

+- For users interested in working through the command line, have `SLI <https://pypi.org/project/sli/>`_ installed on your local machine

+    - SLI is a CLI interface for interacting with Skillets.
+Please refer to the link above to learn about SLI and get started.

 It may also be useful to review the following topics before getting started:

 - :ref:`XMLandSkillets`
 - :ref:`jinjaandskillets`

 Set Up Your Environment
 -----------------------